England–Germany football rivalry: Early encounters

 The Football Association (FA) instigated a four-game tour of Germany and Austria by a representative England team in November 1899.
-The England team played a representative German team in Berlin on 23 November 1899, with the German side losing 1-0.
+The England team played a representative German team in Berlin on 23 November 1899, with the German side losing 1–0.
 Two days later a slightly altered German side lost 10–2.
 The third and fourth matches were played in Prague and Karlsruhe against a combined Austrian and German side, and England won 6–0 and 7–0.
 Those games cannot be considered as "official" and are known as "proto-international matches" (Ur-Länderspiele) in Germany because they were organised by a regional federation from Berlin and the German Football Association (DFB) was not founded until 28 January 1900.
-On the other hand, the DFB considers four matches played between 1908-1913 against the England national amateur football team of the FA as official matches against England, while the FA does not.
+On the other hand, the DFB considers four matches played between 1908 and 1913 against the England national amateur football team of the FA as official matches against England, while the FA does not.

 The first ever full international between the two teams was a friendly match played on Saturday 10 May 1930, in Berlin.
 England were 1–0 and 2–1 up in the game, but after losing a player to injury went behind 3–2, before a late goal from David Jack brought the score to 3–3, which was how the game finished.